-Save Detection Results
+🔶Save Detection Results

-Feature Description
+Function Description

 Usage Scenarios

-Input Items
+Input

-Detection Results: Detection results output by an upstream detection operator, containing information such as object class names, polygon lists, bounding boxes, confidence scores, etc.
+Detection Results :Detection results output from upstream detection operators, containing target category names, polygon lists, bounding boxes, confidence scores, and other information.

-Output Items
+Output

-Save Path: Outputs the absolute folder path after successfully saving the data.
+Save Path :Outputs the absolute folder path after successfully saving data.

 Parameter Description